 Each of these courses is being incorporated into a degree minor or degree option in Neural Engineering at the UW that will be available to students in any college.

-For students both within the Center and in the broader national community, the Center provides a Summer Research Experience for Undergraduates (REU) with an aim of attracting promising students to the field of neural engineering.
+For students both within the CNT and in the broader national community, the center provides a Summer Research Experience for Undergraduates (REU) with an aim of attracting promising students to the field of neural engineering.

 REU students work with a faculty mentor to establish objectives for their research, and students create and present research findings.
 UW faculty conduct weekly presentations and lead group discussions on graduate schools, writing research papers, and creating and presenting posters.
 At the end of the summer, REU students present their work at a university-wide research symposium.